+The Treasurer is responsible for ensuring that accurate financial reports are presented at each Provincial Board Meeting.
 The Treasurer is responsible for ensuring that annual statements are prepared and presented to the Members at the AGM.

-8.7 The Past President serves to provide continuity to the Association and may, on approval of the Provincial Council, act in the stead of the President if the President is unable to act in this capacity.
+8.7 The Past President serves to provide continuity to the Association and may, on approval of the Provincial Board, act in the stead of the President if the President is unable to act in this capacity.

 9.3 Directors at Large

 Additional individuals may be recommended to serve as Directors at Large.
-Up to three additional Directors at Large may be appointed for a pre-determined amount of time by the Provincial Council.
+Up to three additional Directors at Large may be appointed for a pre-determined amount of time by the Provincial Board.
 These individuals do not have voting privileges and serve at the pleasure of the board.

 - Establishing the strategic direction for the Association

-- Marketing of the provincial Association
+- Overseeing the marketing of the Provincial Association

-- Setting and collection of fees
+- Setting Provincial fees and overseeing the collection of all Provincial fees

 - Establishing policies and procedures governing certification